In a normal round, you have access to 3 actions.

 Unless otherwise stated, reloading is a single action that includes grabbing ammunition you have readily available.
 Some weapons require different actions to reload; see the weapon’s description.

-You can run as a full action.
-When you run, you can move up to 4 Range.
+By spending 3 actions, you can move up to 4 Range.
 You gain the flat-footed condition, and you can’t run if you must cross difficult terrain or can’t see where you’re going.
 Running provokes attacks of opportunity.
-You can run for a number of rounds equal to your Constitution score.
+You can run for a number of consecutive rounds equal to 3 + your Constitution Modifier.
+After this, you become Fatigued.

 You scan an area for signs of creatures or objects.
 You might take a penalty if you choose an area that's far away.